0xvpr/anti-debugging-mingw-x64/README.md

 # VPR's x64 MinGW Mod of GuidedHacking - Debugme

-Implementation of some anti-debugging techniques on a (bad looking) Win32 application.
+My mingw+x64 take on GuidedHacking's Implementation of some anti-debugging techniques on a (bad looking) ~~Win32~~ Win64 application.
 The idea is to cover most used anti-debugging methods, so feel free to drop a Pull Request anytime 😏.

 ![screenshot](./screenshot.png)